Create a Raised Bed Garden with our Easy Instructions for Growing Vegetables

 raised beds made out of wood

-Picture courtesy of Web Shots
+Raised Vegetable Beds - Picture courtesy of Web Shots

-RAISED BED GARDEN: Bed Preparation
+RAISED BED GARDENING - Soil Preparation

-First line the raised garden beds with newspaper before you start adding your soil.
+When raised bed gardening, first line the raised garden beds with newspaper before you start adding your soil.
 A good mix is using sandy loam mixed with adequate amounts of organic material such as grass, leaves, coffee grounds, egg shells which have all broken down to friable compost and peat moss.
 Also mix in a good quantity of blood and bone, and chicken manure that has been well rotted.
-If your manure is fresh, wait 2-4 weeks before planting as the manure will burn the roots of your seedlings.
-Chicken manure is the best manure for growing vegetables because of its high nitrogen content.
-The only raised garden bed that you will want to use it sparingly will be for root crops, especially carrots as too much manure will make the carrots split.

-RAISED BED GARDEN: Crop Spacing
+RAISED BED GARDENING - Crop Spacing

 At 100mm spacings, on the other hand, individual bulbs will be a lot smaller, but total yields will be higher.
 Smaller bulbs will store for longer periods and are often more useful.